dbiservices/yak/README.md

 ## Demo

-Access our YaK demo environment to get a straightforward and fast introduction!
+Access our YaK Core demo environment to get a straightforward and fast introduction!
 Try it, to see how it works in real life.